 School psychologists apply expertise in mental health, learning, and behavior to help children and youth succeed academically, socially, behaviorally, and emotionally.
 They provide assessment, support, and intervention services to students; partner with families, teachers, and other professionals to create safe, healthy, and supportive learning environments; work with school administrators to improve school-wide policies; and collaborate with community providers to coordinate services for students.

-Amy Bell, School Psychologist, was voted as the school psychologist of the year for the 2018-19 school year by her co-workers!
+Chanda Hardiman, School Psychologist, was voted as the school psychologist of the year for the 2019-2020 school year by her colleagues!

-Psychological Services is so glad we have Amy on our team!
+Support Services is beyond grateful to have Ms. Hardiman on our team!

 Dr. Gina HudsonCoordinator of Support ServicesPatricia JohnsonSecretaryMelissa NyeSecretaryAmy BellSchool PsychologistPhone: 706-826-1131 ext.
 5548Garrett ES, Tutt MS, Warren Road ES, & Westside HSJohn CoffmanSchool PsychologistPhone: 706-826-1131 ext.
 5550AR Johnson, Davidson, RCTCM, PLC, Sand Hills/GNETSDeborah EvansSchool PsychologistPhone: 706-826-1131 ext.
 5798Cross Creek HS, Pine Hill MS, Goshen ESDr.
 Stephen GardnerSchool PsychologistPhone: 706-826-1131Lamar-Milledge ES, Laney HSDr.
 Nuri HammettSchool PsychologistPhone: 706-826-1131 ext.
 5565Bayvale ES, Wheeless Road ES, Terrace Manor ES, Meadowbrook ESChanda HardimanSchool PsychologistPhone: 706-826-1131 ext.
 5557Jenkins-White ES, Wilkinson-Gardens ES, Murphey MS, T.W.
 Josey HSJennifer HarrisonSchool PsychologistPhone: 706-826-1131 ext.
 5797Hains ES, Jamestown ES, Richmond Hill K-8, Butler HSDr.
 Gina HudsonCoordinator/School PsychologistPhone: 706-826-1131 ext.
 5549McBean ES, CT Walker K-8Colin LaudinoSchool PsychologistPhone: 706-826-1131Freedom Park K-8, Reynolds ES, Copeland ESJulie MeeksSchool PsychologistPhone: 706-826-1131 ext.
 5222Blythe ES, Hephzibah ES, Hephzibah MS, Hephzibah HSDr.
 Angeline MillerSchool PsychologistPhone: 706-826-1131 ext.
 5560Barton Chapel ES, Glenn Hills ES, Glenn Hills MS, Glenn Hills HSDana PickensSchool PsychologistPhone: 706-826-1131 ext.
 5563Deer Chase ES, Diamond Lakes ES, Willis Foreman ES, Spirit Creek MSMelissa PuryearSchool PsychologistPhone: 706-826-1131 ext.
 5559A.B.
 Merry ES, Gracewood ESRakeyta TimmonsSchool PsychologistPhone: 706-826-1131Hornsby ES, Hornsby MS, Belair K-8Kelly TysonSchool PsychologistPhone: 706-826-1131 ext.
 5561Lake Forest Hills ES, Langford MS, Monte Sano ES, ARC HSDemetria WrightAlternative School @ Morgan Road, Tobacco Road ES, RPM